CiscoTestAutomation/genie/docs/clean/user_guide/writing_a_clean/device_recovery.rst

 #.
 Add the `device_recovery` section to the ``Clean YAML``.

-    Below you can find the `Device Recovery` schema and an example that is highlighted at the bottom.
+    Below you can find the `Device Recovery` schema.

     .. code-block:: yaml
         :linenos:
-        :emphasize-lines: 67-74

         Clean YAML - Device Recovery Schema
         -----------------------------------